Alli-mubarak/sec.projects/README.md

 # sec.projects
-This repo contains the second sets of my projects
+This repo contains the second set of my projects